 There are plenty of different website intercept survey possibilities to invite your visitors to complete the survey :

 - tabs (top, bottom, side)

-- survey links (e.g. in form of a button)
+- survey links (e.g. in the form of a button)

 - exit survey

-Choose a website intercept survey which best suits your needs and resonates with your visitors.
+Choose a website intercept survey that best suits your needs and resonates with your visitors.